 You can also find wonderful academic resources within your on-campus communities, including The Scholars Institute Fellows Program (SIFP) for first-generation and/or low-income students, the Princeton University Mentoring Program, and Associate Dean of the College James (Alec) Dun for student-athletes.

-Your residential college dean or assistant dean for studies, your Peer Academic Advisers, and your RCAs will be happy to help you to identify what kinds of support will meet your needs.
+Your residential college dean or Assistant Dean for Studies, your Peer Academic Advisers (PAA), and your Residential College Advisers (RCA) will be happy to help you to identify what kinds of support will meet your needs.
 Keep in mind that it’s normal to feel challenged by many aspects of your academic experience, and we are here to help every step of the way!

 -